hss-dev/CRIS-Connect/README.md

 *Overview*
 ----------

-CRIS Connect is implemented via a websocket.
+To integrate with CRIS Reporting is done by a simple [webSocket](https://en.wikipedia.org/wiki/WebSocket webs).
+Websockets are very common and have been implemented in all modern programming languages making it very easy for any PACS vendor to implement.
+Please find here some examples (.net, electron) of how this could be done.

 The messages over the socket are in JSON format and are bi-directional and contains the following

     {command, accession, examCode, nhs, chi, username, password}

-NB. accession is described as a list [] of accession numbers.
+NB. *accession* is described as a list [] of accession numbers.

 *Commands*